hashicorp/terraform-website/content/source/docs/cloud/vcs/azure-devops-server.html.md

 3. (Optional) Enter a display name for your Azure DevOps Server VCS Provider.

-4. Enter your Azure DevOps Server **Personal access token**.
+4. Enter your Azure DevOps Server **personal access token**.
 This can be found in your user profile, which should still be open in the browser tab from Step 1.

 5. Enter the instance URL for your Azure DevOps Server in HTTP URL and API URL textboxes.